-Prompt C Description RAID policy RAID level and spare drive configuration for the array.
+Prompt Description Default gateway (optional) Network address for the device used to connect subnets and forward network traffic beyond the local network.
+A default gateway is needed only if you want the array network interface to communicate outside the local network (for example, to allow access to volumes from computers outside the local network).
+The default gateway must be on the same subnet as the array network interface.
+RAID policy RAID level and spare drive configuration for the array.
 The actual number of RAID sets and spare drives depends on the number of drives in the array.
 RAID 6 - Distributed dual-parity sets.
-RAID 6 Accelerated - Only available on XS and XVS array models.
 RAID 10 - Striping on top of multiple RAID 1 (mirrored) sets.
 RAID 50 - Striping on top of multiple RAID 5 (distributed-parity) sets.
 Each RAID 5 set uses one drive's worth of space for parity.
 RAID 5 - Distributed-parity sets.
 RAID 5-[Not Recommended] One RAID 5 set, with one spare disk.
 RAID 5 is similar to RAID 50, with more capacity (two additional disks) but lower availability and performance.
-Note: To use RAID 5, you must configure the RAID policy using the Group Manager CLI
+Note: To configure RAID 50 with drives larger than 3TB, or RAID 5 with drives of any size, you must use the Group Manager CLI.